ferstaberinde/F3/README.md

 * Changed default setting for Backpacks mission parameter to "off".
 * Changed Preplaced Game Logics component: synchronizing medic modules with every single unit is no longer required.
 * Changed ACRE Support component: 148s restricted to element leaders.
+* Changed Casualties Cap component to add more options (by side, by faction).
 * Fixed incorrect unit names in Takistani Locals platoon.
 * Fixed incorrect classnames for pilots and crew in CDF platoon.
 * Fixed F2 Common Local Variables so it no longer includes the F2_Precompile_East and F2_Precompile_West units used by the CO Folk ARPS Assign Gear Script component.